21 Health & Well-Being Books That Are Must-Reads For This Year

 Biohack Your Brain

-With the rise of health-focused wearables, we’re predicting biohacking will be bigger than ever in 2021.
-This book further fuels that theory, as leading neuroscientist Kristen Willeumier, Ph.D. shares ways to supercharge your brain (think: boost cognitive performance and prevent memory loss) via simple lifestyle changes.
+With the rise of health-focused wearables, we're predicting biohacking will be bigger than ever in 2021.
+This book further fuels that theory, as leading neuroscientist Kristen Willeumier, Ph.D., shares ways to supercharge your brain (think boosting cognitive performance and prevent memory loss) via simple lifestyle changes.

-Biohack Your Brain: How to Boost Cognitive Health, Performance & Power by Kristen Willeumier, Ph.D.
+Biohack Your Brain: How To Boost Cognitive Health, Performance & Power by Kristen Willeumier, Ph.D.

 Body Love: A Journal

-If you’ve read and loved nutritionist Kelly Leveque’s best selling books Body Love and Body Love Every Day, you’ll definitely want to pick up a copy of this companion.
-The 90-day journal includes tools from Leveque to help apply her nutrition lessons to your own life, and personalize them based on your own specific needs.
-What better way to kick off the New Year?
+If you've read and loved nutritionist Kelly Leveque's bestselling books Body Love and Body Love Every Day, you'll definitely want to pick up a copy of this companion.
+The 90-day journal includes tools from Leveque to help apply her nutrition lessons to your own life and personalize them based on your own specific needs.
+What better way to kick off the new year?

-Body Love: A Journal: 12 Weeks to Practice Positivity, Create Momentum, and Build Your Healthy Lifestyle by Kelly Leveque
+Body Love: A Journal: 12 Weeks To Practice Positivity, Create Momentum, and Build Your Healthy Lifestyle by Kelly Leveque

 Clean Mind, Clean Body

-We could all probably use a bit more self-care heading into the New Year.
-In this new book by Strala Yoga founder and mbg collective member Tara Stiles, she outlines actionable ways to be more present and transform daily habits, all with the goal of improving mental and physical well-being.
+We could all probably use a bit more self-care heading into the new year.
+In this new book by Strala Yoga founder and mbg Collective member Tara Stiles, she outlines actionable ways to be more present and transform daily habits, all with the goal of improving mental and physical well-being.

 Clean Mind, Clean Body by Tara Stiles